SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-checkout-resized.md %}

+This event mirrors `onApplicationConfigured` from Checkout v2.

-Subscribe to this event if you need total control over the height of Swedbank Pay's payment frame.
-The payment methods require individual heights when rendering their content.
-This event triggers each time the iframe needs resizing during a payment.
+This event can be overridden if you need to know when the height of the Swedbank Pay's payment frame.
+This will be the new height after a resizing is performed.
+This event is triggered every time a resizing is needed.

-If no callback method is set, no handling action will be done.
-It will be raised with the following event argument object:
+If you do not override the event, no action will be done.
+This event is only provided for informational purposes.

+This is the object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnCheckoutResized",